HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

+those rites of a war they really for the weak yeah all ya gotta... stay still, hex for the fix
+pure venomous spit, i dare you to speak truth gag on your mouth and choke on it deep yeah owe it to dust and empty chambers, stay there till the very end of an endless spiral make it last, my grit on revival it's a fresh spit, it's a fresh spit ye god is dead, carcass is rotten my faith is alive but it's easily forgotten i'm under the bottom (blood) dust on the ground, dust on the ground crave that i can’t raise the faith end grit in my lungs and i am dying again day after day, for the truth, for the sins what i've told yesterday crushed in my hands ey

 THOSE rites of a war they really for the weak YEAH   - All ya gotta, STAY STILL hex for the fix             - All ya gotta pray and prep hex for the fix Pour THE venomous spit, I'll dare you to speak truth -